RubberDuckCollector/quizlet-write/README.md

 - [x] make the graph generated gradute in 1s instead of 5s (have to make the graph taller to do so)
 - [x] add signals that tell the user the program is loading/importing libraries/when the program is first run and there's a big loading time, this would let the user that nothing's going wrong
     - maybe with a ... that increments
-    - or integrate a logging system (with proper standardised logging library)
 - [x] implement a feature that creates bar charts of how many sessions completed with each command line argument (e.g how many sessions with `-rand-once`/`-rand-every-round`/`-no-rand`? how many sessions with `-flip`/`-no-flip`? how many sessions with each difficuly?)
 - [x] implement a feature that creates a bar chart with terms done on each day (Y axis) and date (X axis). days with 0 terms do not take up a space on the bar chart (maybe add an option to show all days regardless?)
 - [x] make it so a string such as `test/test` renders as `t___/t___` on normal mode and `tes_/tes_` on easy mode instead of `t___/____`